-As an executive resume writer, coach and personal brand strategist, I’ve seen thousands of resumes ranging from very qualified and capable candidates all over the nation.
+As a professional resume writer, coach and personal brand strategist I have seen thousands of resumes from highly qualified candidates spanning every industry.

 Incorporate Your Personal Brand